-The rules affect all individuals who seek licensure as chiropractors.
+The rules affect all individuals who seek licensure as osteopathic medical doctors.

 B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
 The fees involved will be like those incurred in other regulated professions.